X1nto/Mauth/README.md

 Note: features marked with `^` are incomplete, while those marked as `!` are currently unavailable, as the app is still in an active development.

 - FOSS
-- Compatible with Google Authenticator^
+- Compatible with Google Authenticator
 - Secure
     - Biometrics!
     - Password!